|mnoGoSearch 3.2.43 reference manual: Full-featured search engine software|

 Oracle8 Server must be properly installed on any computer accessible from the site where mnoGoSearch is to be installed.
 See the documentation provided with your Oracle server.

 Oracle client software and libraries must be installed on the site where you plan to install mnoGoSearch.
+I strongly recommend to install utilities also, it helps you test the client and server accessibility.

 glibc 2.0 or glibc 2.1.
 Oracle 8.0.5.X libraries are built for glibc 2.0.